Background and study setup

-The Paris Agreement of 2015 is the central international agreement dealing with the challenge of anthropogenic climate change.
-The overall objective of EMF 36 is to provide an impacts assessment (1) for the implementation of the national CO2 emission reduction targets that have been submitted in the context of the Paris agreement and (2) for alternative climate policy futures to comply with more ambitious global reduction requirements, which are in line with a 2°C and/or a 1.5°C temperature target as proclaimed in the Paris agreement.
+The Paris Agreement of 2015 is the central international agreement to deal with the challenge of anthropogenic climate change.
+The overall objective of CarPri is to provide an impacts assessment for the implementation of the national greenhouse gas emission reduction targets that have been submitted in the context of the Paris agreement and of alternative climate policy futures to comply with more ambitious global reduction requirements in line with a 2°C or even a 1.5°C temperature target as proclaimed in the Paris Agreement.

-The Post-Paris climate futures thus include scenarios along three key dimensions.
-The first dimension is the development of the economy and emissions without further climate policy (the so-called business-as-usual scenario), the second dimension sets the emission reduction obligations which are either given by the NDCs or by additional efforts to meet the 2°C (1.5°C) temperature targets; the third dimension refers to international cooperation schemes for meeting the emission reduction requirements.
-The core scenarios on climate policy futures thus include:
+The Post-Paris climate futures thus include scenarios along two key dimensions.
+One dimension sets the emission reduction obligations that are either given by the INDCs or may emerge from additional efforts to meet the 2°C (1.5°C) temperature targets; the other dimension refers to the policy strategies and instruments for meeting the emission reduction requirements.
+Scenarios on climate policy futures will include:

-- Cluster 1 focusses on further degrees of “where-flexibility” by means of sectoral and regional expansion of emissions trading and international cooperation, addressing in particular international burden-sharing.
+- a scenario cluster 1 where different degrees of “where-flexibility” by means of sectoral and regional expansion of emissions trading (linkages) determine the global and regional impacts of Paris compliance.